ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 Before proceeding, make sure the motors turn by pressing the motor test buttons near the USB connector.

-> BUG: We're working to identify a sync error coming from rosserial, which ultimately leads to a board reset.

 ### Compatible devices
 ROS on Windows requires a x64 bit Windows 10 Desktop or Windows 10 IoT Enterprise, and compatible hardware.